-The area of research of the Division of Translational Imaging (DTI) at NYSPI is the development of novel tools and techniques to study neurotransmission in the living human brain, and the application of these techniques to clinical studies to unravel chemical imbalances associated with severe mental illnesses and drug addiction.
-Molecular imaging techniques based on Positron Emission Tomography (PET) are the main methods developed and used in the Division.
+The area of research of the Division of Translational Imaging (DTI) at NYSPI is the development of novel tools and techniques to study neurotransmission in the living human brain, and the application of these techniques to clinical studies to unravel chemical and functional disturbances associated with severe mental illnesses and drug addiction.
+Molecular and functional imaging techniques based on Positron Emission Tomography (PET) and Magnetic Resonance Imaging (MRI) are the main methods developed and used in the Division.
 The imaging approach has a translational emphasis, using imaging to identify phenotypes that can be tested in animal models or vice versa using models derived from preclinical knowledge to be tested in clinical populations.

-Development of new imaging techniques include design of new radiotracers (organic synthesis, chemical structure-activity relationship, in vitro evaluation, experiments in rodents and primates, dosimetry and toxicology evaluation, filing of IND, phase 1 and 2 studies in humans), as well as development of new imaging paradigms based on pharmacological challenges, cognitive tasks or electromagnetic challenges to measure responsivity of neurotransmitter systems.
+Development of new imaging techniques includes implementation of new MRI pulse sequences and development of new imaging paradigms based on pharmacological challenges, cognitive tasks or electromagnetic challenges to measure functional changes and responsivity of neurotransmitter systems.

-Clinical investigations within the Division focus on schizophrenia, cannabis dependence and comorbidity with schizophrenia, MDMA dependence, design of paradigms to assess dopamine release in response to alcohol challenge and reward related tasks, identification of biomarkers for disease prevention or drug discovery and aid in drug development.
-Additionally, the Division performs imaging studies in collaboration with other investigators who specialize in the study of various disorders: anxiety disorders (Dr. Simpson), mood disorders (Dr. Schneier), autism (Dr. Hollander from Mt Sinai), personality disorders (Dr. Siever from Mt Sinai) and alcoholism (Dr. Krystal from Yale).
+Clinical investigations within the Division focus on schizophrenia and its prodrome, cannabis dependence and comorbidity with schizophrenia, MDMA dependence, design of paradigms to assess dopamine release in response to alcohol challenge and reward related tasks, identification of biomarkers for disease prevention or drug discovery and aid in drug development.
+Additionally, the Division performs imaging studies in collaboration with other investigators who specialize in the study of various disorders: anxiety disorders (Dr. Simpson), mood disorders (Dr. Schneier), and alcoholism (Dr. Krystal from Yale).

-The Division also trains fellows in the acquisition of the expertise and skills required for clinical investigation using PET, with focus on basic receptology, neurochemistry, pharmacology and pharmacokinetics, in depth teaching of PET imaging, functional neuroanatomy, kinetic analysis on a region or voxel based approach, as well as general principles of clinical investigation (CGMP, statistics, drafting of IRB protocols).
+The Division also trains fellows in the acquisition of the expertise and skills required for clinical investigation using PET and MRI, with focus on basic receptology, neurochemistry, pharmacology and pharmacokinetics, teaching of imaging methodology, functional neuroanatomy, kinetic analysis on a region or voxel based approach, as well as general principles of clinical investigation (CGMP, statistics, drafting of IRB protocols).